pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides/slides.md

     ```

   Use for multi-region deployments or e.g., creating a K8s cluster and deploying resources onto it in the same program.

+---

+# Automation API

+- Embed Pulumi into applications
+- Build custom workflows e.g. Web APIs, CLIs
+- More to come on day 3